My home page

 One of the big sweeps is unquestionably the mobile phone.
 Anyone over the age of thirty can remember a world without it, but for all of us that world seems impossibly distant and unconnected, both with itself, and with us.

 The frequency-shift communication that makes mobile phones possible was famously invented by Hedy Lamarr.
 Indeed, it is an interesting aspect of fame that her invention will probably turn out to be the one by which future ages will remember her.
 Anyone in the 1940s would have been flabbergasted if they could have known that back then.
-It is as if a time traveler from 2500 were to tell us that Einstein will be principally famous for his haircut.
+To them it would be as if a time traveler from 2500 were to tell us that Einstein will be principally famous for his haircut.
 (Hedy Lamarr was called "The Most Beautiful Woman in Film" by her biographer Ruth Barton; form your own judgement from the picture.)

 Now all over the world dictators are beginning to tremble as ordinary people take an instrument they use for chatting, and with it scythe off trigger-happy riot squads at the knees with the deadlier weapon of documentary exposure.